How to Speed Up Lightroom Culling: Fast RAW Photo Workflow for Mac Users

 That's the problem a dedicated culling tool solves.

-Instead of waiting for you to open each image, dedicated culling software evaluates your entire shoot on import.
-Focus, sharpness, facial expressions, eye openness — assessed across every frame before you've clicked anything.
+Dedicated culling software takes a different approach: it evaluates your entire shoot on import, independent of Lightroom's preview engine.
+Focus, sharpness, facial expressions, eye openness are assessed across every frame before you've clicked anything, and the results carry over cleanly when you're ready to edit.
 By the time you start culling, the AI has already done a first pass.
 Your job becomes confirmation, not discovery.

 Narrative is built for exactly this.
 You can import and browse thousands of images in seconds, fully offline, with no cloud upload required.
 Similar frames are grouped by scene, so you pick the winner of each set without fatiguing over near-identical shots.